 You are here: Sqwarq Apps > DetectX

-– Remove MacKeeper and other apps that can cause unexpected performance problems
+– Remove MacKeeper and other potentially unwanted software

 – Track changes to your system